zenml-io/zenml/docs/book/component-guide/artifact-stores/gcp.md

 the [stack registration wizard](../../how-to/stack-deployment/register-a-cloud-stack.md), or [the ZenML GCP Terraform module](../../how-to/stack-deployment/deploy-a-cloud-stack-with-terraform.md) for a shortcut on how to deploy & register this stack component.

-You can also consider using [our sister mlstacks project](https://mlstacks.zenml.io), which helps you to quickly set up infrastructure using Terraform.
 {% endhint %}

 The GCS Artifact Store flavor is provided by the GCP ZenML integration, you need to install it on your local machine to be able to register a GCS Artifact Store and add it to your stack: